 You do NOT need a dutch oven to make outrageously delicious no knead bread!
 This recipe can be made with a metal baking sheet instead.
 Like with the dutch oven, place the baking sheet in your oven as it preheats.
 Preheat the baking sheet in the oven for about 30 minutes.

-If you like this recipe, you may like some of these other bread recipes:
+If you like this recipe, check out some of these other bread recipes!

 Dutch Oven No Knead Bread Recipe

 - 3 cups all-purpose flour

 - 1 teaspoon salt